selimslab/selimslab.github.io/_NOTES/arts/philosophy/warfare-is-deception.md

 Appear weak when you are strong, and strong when you are weak.

-if you are able to attack, seem unable
+if you can attack, seem unable

 seem inactive if you are active